hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 !!!
 Dont

-When there is an empty state that occupies the majority of the page, do not display two exact actions at the same time in different areas of the UI.
+When there is an empty state that occupies the majority of the page, do not display two similar actions in different areas of the UI.
 In this example, there is a primary button in the Page Header and in the Application State.

 ![Showing an empty state with a primary button and a page header with a primary button](/assets/components/application-state/application-state-empty-state-dont-duplicate-buttons.png)